Laure Calamy: Career

+In October 2025, Calamy joined the cast of Nicole Garcia's upcoming film Milo.

+Personal life

-On December 19, 2018, more than 70 celebrities, including Calamy, responded to a call to action by the organisation Urgence Homophobie to combat anti-LGBT bullying.
+On 19 December 2018 more than 70 celebrities, including Calamy, responded to a call to action by the organisation Urgence Homophobie to combat anti-LGBT bullying.
 She appears in the music video for the song "De l'amour".

 She is a member of the 50/50 Collective, which aims to promote equality between women and men in the cinema and audiovisual sector.